Greg Stainer: Career

 Stainer first appeared on the music scene in the mid-1990s, DJing in London clubs playing UK garage.
-In 1998, Stainer started producing his own music and had his first commercially released track; "Weakness" released in the same year.
+In 1998, Stainer started producing his music and had his first commercially released track; "Weakness" released in the same year.
 "Weakness" was a collaboration with MJ Cole which was released on Very Important Plastic (VIP) Records.
 At this time, Stainer hosted a show on the London pirate radio station London Underground.
-"Weakness" later went on to become an underground garage hit.
-The song was featured on Warner Music's Pure Garage compilation album, Pure Garage Rewind Back to the Old Skool mixed by DJ EZ.
+"Weakness" was featured on Warner Music's Pure Garage compilation album, Pure Garage Rewind Back to the Old Skool mixed by DJ EZ.
 The CD was released on 3 December 2007, and after two weeks on sale it was awarded a UK gold disc status.

-In 2001, Stainer appeared on the BBC Radio 1 show with DJ Spoony and the Dreem Teem.
-In addition, Stainer has made guest appearances and has had his music playlisted on other famous radio stations such as Kiss 100, Choice FM, Gaydar Radio, Ministry of Sound Radio and The Capital FM Network.

-In 2002, Stainer relocated to Dubai, UAE, where he began DJ residencies at various nightclubs in the city and began presenting the house music radio show, "Club Anthems" on UAE Radio 1.
+In 2002, Stainer relocated to Dubai, UAE, where he began DJ residencies at various nightclubs in the city and began presenting a house music radio show, "Club Anthems", on UAE Radio 1.

-He has expanded the "Anthems" themed radio show to a podcast called "Ice Anthems" which can be heard on ICE, the award-winning in-flight entertainment system on board the entire passenger fleet of Emirates.
+He has expanded the "Anthems" themed radio show to a podcast called "Ice Anthems" which can be heard on ICE, an in-flight entertainment system on board the entire passenger fleet of Emirates.

 In 2009, Stainer released his first full-length solo album 6mil 2headphones.
 It peaked at number 7 in the Virgin Megastore Album Charts, and became a top 10 position in DJ Magazine's Middle East & North Africa poll.
 6mil 2headphone's namesake came from Stainer's transition from construction labourer in London, England working with a road resurfacing material containing a 6 millimetre stone (commonly referred to as 6mil in the industry) to international stardom as a house DJ.
-6mil 2headphones also blazed new trails as the first CD to feature Dubai-based house music.
+6mil 2headphones was the first CD to feature Dubai-based house music.